TheBluePineapple/suckless-dotfiles/arch/README.md

-These are the dotfiles for my current suckless arch setup
+These are the config for my current suckless arch install